Written Warnings Guide

 The letter should include details of the offence as well as the consequences of it, but we’ll go into further detail on what to include in our template later in the article.

-How to write a written warning
+How to write a final written warning

 Before you even consider writing your warning, however, you should consult and ensure you are aligned with your company’s disciplinary policies.

 Make sure your decision to issue your letter is in line with the offence.
-Also note whether it requires a conversation with the employee beforehand.

 • Date and time of the offence.